slfhstr/LXC-OperationPrivacy-VOIP/README.md

 YMMV (your mileage may vary).

 ---
+## problems with guide ??
+If you run into any problems following this guide, firstly apologies, secondly be sure to check the detailed instructions referenced in various sections.

+And let me know so I can improve it.

+---
 ## prepare LXC container
 This is not a tutorial on LXC.
 For that, see https://linuxcontainers.org/lxc/introduction/.